learn-co-students/playlister-sinatra-v-000/README.md

 1. An Artist can have multiple songs and multiple genres
 2. A Genre can have multiple artists and multiple songs
 3. A Song can belong to ONE Artist and multiple genres
 4. How would we implement the relationship of a song having many genres and genre having many songs?
 In order to establish a "many-to-many" relationship, we'll need a join table.
-You will need a `SongsGenre` class to go along with this table in the database
+You will need a `SongGenre` class to go along with this table in the database

 You should build the following routes: